UMMS-Biocore/dolphin/docs/dolphin-ui/ngsstatus.rst

 * *Stopped:* A stopped run has started to run, but was at one point manually stopped by a user.

 * *Error:* An errored run has had something go wrong and could not complete appropriately.
+By clicking the status button on an error, a window will pop-up with a little more information about the error.
+If there are logs of the past processes, you can click the 'Adv.
+Status' button to be taken to the Advanced status page.

 * *Running:* A run that is currently running.